Govt & Foreign Affairs (GFA)

 GFA 214 Introduction to Research 3 sem. hrs.

 This course familiarizes students with the fundamental concepts of research that help to form the foundation of the disciplines of the social sciences.
-The main goal of the course is to explore the methods, concepts, and approaches that social scientists use to understand what we know and what we do not The methods and concepts covered in the course are applicable to all the sciences in general, and to the social sciences in particular, though the examples used in the course are drawn from political science.
+The main goal of the course is to explore the methods, concepts, and approaches that social scientists use to understand what we know and what we do not.
+The methods and concepts covered in the course are applicable to all the sciences in general, and to the social sciences in particular, though the examples used in the course are drawn from political science.
 The primary focus of this class is on research design, which are the methodical steps that are necessary to build and execute a plan to test an idea or hypothesis in political science.

-GFA 215 Research Methods 3 sem. hrs.
+GFA 221 Special Topics 3 sem. hrs.

 GFA 245 TH1:DV:TheLawandtheLegalSystem 3 sem. hrs.